jakelis/h2_physics/README.md

-This repo is created as a practice when learning HTML & CSS in H2 computing
+This repo was created as a practice when learning HTML & CSS in H2 computing